aimms/documentation/dataexchange/api.rst

 	:param data_: the data string to compute the SHA256 digest for
 	:param digestEncoding: Optional argument to indicate how the SHA256 digest is encoded, possible values 1 (default) key is hex-encoded, 2 key is base64-encoded, 3 key is base64-url-encoded

+.. js:function:: dex::client::Base64Encode

+	Base64 encode a ``data_`` string.
+Depending on the flag ``urlEncoding``, the result will be base64-encoded or base64-url-encoded.

+	:param data_: the data string to base64 encode.
+	:param base64Data: the resulting encoded string.
+	:param urlEncoding: Optional argument to indicate whether the result should be base64-encoded, or base64-url-encoded

+.. js:function:: dex::client::Base64Decode

+	Base64 decode a ``base64Data`` string.
+Depending on the flag ``urlEncoding``, the string is assumed to be base64-encoded or base64-url-encoded.

+	:param base64Data: the encoded string to base64 decode.
+	:param data_: the resulting decoded string.
+	:param urlEncoding: Optional argument to indicate whether the input is base64-encoded, or base64-url-encoded

+.. js:function:: dex::client::URLEncode

+	URL encode a ``data_`` string.

+	:param data_: the data string to URL encode.
+	:param urlEncodedData: the resulting encoded string.

 HTTP Server methods
 -------------------